Skip to content

 Earncraig Hill — common questions

-How hard is Earncraig Hill?
+What difficulty is Earncraig Hill?

-Where do I park for Earncraig Hill?
+Where should I park to climb Earncraig Hill?

-When is the best time to climb Earncraig Hill?
+When should I climb Earncraig Hill?

 The standard good-weather months for Earncraig Hill are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.